 How To Install Turpial?

-Turpial is already in official Ubuntu repository so you can directly install it using Software Center or Terminal but If it's not or removed in future then you can add Turpial PPA and install Turpial in Ubuntu.
+Turpial is already in the official Ubuntu repository, so you can install it directly using Software Center or Terminal, but if it isn’t or is removed in the future, you can add the Turpial PPA and install Turpial in Ubuntu.

-Note: Firstly try to install Turpial without adding PPA if it’s not available in official repository then add PPA.
+Note: Firstly try to install Turpial without adding PPA if it’s not available in the official repository then add PPA.

 Install Turpial Twitter Client In Debian

 Available for Sid, Jessie and Wheezy Backports.
-You just need execute as root:
+You just need to execute as root: aptitude install turpial

 Install Turpial Twitter Client In Fedora